 5. Anderson, M.J.
 (2001).
 A new method for non-parametric multivariate analysis of variance.
 Austral Ecology, 26: 32–46.

 6. Murtagh, F., & Legendre, P. (2014).
 Ward’s hierarchical agglomerative clustering method: which algorithms implement Ward’s criterion?
 Journal of Classification, 31(3), 274-295.

+7. Reynolds, A., Richards, G., de la Iglesia, B. & Rayward-Smith, V. (1992) Clustering rules: A comparison of partionining and hierchaical clustering algorithms.
+Journal of Mathematical Modelling and Algorithms 5, 475-504.

 Input

-The script expects 3 standard input files.
+The main script expects 3 standard input files.

 An OTU-table with normalized counts (without taxonomic classification).
 This table can be automatically produced from a standard OUT-table using the Normalization script in Rhea.
 A copy is then placed in the 3.Beta-Diversity folder assuming the folder structure of Rhea is retained.